sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 version in the link above; also lightly updated Conjecture 3.5.11.)

 * <a href = "/files/grG-regular.pdf">Chromatic aberrations of the geometric
-  Satake equivalence over the regular locus (2023).</a> Last update: July 2024.
+  Satake equivalence over the regular locus (2023).</a> Last update: Aug 2024.
 <a href = "https://arxiv.org/abs/2303.09432">arXiv</a>.
 (This is almost a
 complete rewrite of the first version.)<br>
 Studies the question of proving an analogue of the derived geometric Satake